ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/update.rst

 Update Workflow Tasks
 ---------------------

-The basic format for updating a Task is:
+The following example illustrates the basic format for updating a Task:

 .. code::